Gastric Bypass Weight Loss

 Good gastric bypass candidates also understand that surgery is a tool to help with weight loss, not a cure for obesity.
 Good candidates understand the necessary changes they need to make in their eating/exercise habits after surgery, and are willing/capable of making these changes.

 Potential early postoperative complications after gastric bypass include blood clots and leaks.
 The risk for blood clots and leaks can be minimized with quality surgery and good patient care, but not completely eliminated.
-Potential long-term risks include nutritional deficiencies, bowel obstructions, and ulcers.
+Potential long-term risks include nutritional deficiencies, bowel obstructions, ulcers, etc.